-The Societies Registration Act Maharashtra governs how charitable, literary, scientific, and similar non-profit societies are formed and managed in the state.
+The Maharashtra Society Registration Act governs how charitable, literary, scientific, and similar non profit societies are formed and managed in the state.
 It defines who can form a society, how registration works, annual compliance needs, and how societies can be dissolved responsibly.

 Many resident groups, charitable bodies, and community associations start informally.
 Over time, this creates confusion around funds, decisions, and accountability.
 The Societies Registration Act Maharashtra gives these groups a legal identity, making operations transparent and structured.